efrecon/mqtt2any/README.md

 ## Example

-Runnint the following command leverages the `$SYS` tree made available at the [mosquitto](http://test.mosquitto.org/) project.
+Running the following command leverages the `$SYS` tree made available at the [mosquitto](http://test.mosquitto.org/) project.
 This uses the example data dumping procedure described above.